paperless-ngx/paperless-ngx/README.rst

 Document scanners are typically used to scan sensitive documents.
-Things like your social insurance number, tax records, invoices, etc.  While paperless encrypts the original PDFs via the consumption script, the OCR'd text is *not* encrypted and is therefore stored in the clear (it needs to be searchable, so if someone has ideas on how to do that on encrypted data, I'm all ears).
+Things like your social insurance number, tax records, invoices, etc.  While paperless encrypts the original files via the consumption script, the OCR'd text is *not* encrypted and is therefore stored in the clear (it needs to be searchable, so if someone has ideas on how to do that on encrypted data, I'm all ears).
 This means that paperless should never be run on an untrusted host.
 Instead, I